Tags

 Tags help you highlight, categorize, and filter high-priority objectives for easy review and tracking.
 They make it simple to identify the type of goals agreed upon across the organization.

-• Committed – BAU (Business as Usual) OKRs with a clear execution path.
-Expected to deliver 100% of the agreed targets.
+• Committed Business-as-usual (BAU) OKRs with a clear execution path.
+Expected to achieve 100% of the agreed target.

-You can also create custom tags based on your organization’s needs.
+You can also create custom tags to suit your organization’s specific needs.

 Adding Tags to OKRs

-3. Select an existing tag or Create a New Tag.
+4. Select an existing tag or click Create New Tag.

-3. In the details window, click #Tags to add or search for a tag.
+3. Click #Tags to search for or add a tag.

 Managing Tags

-• Edit/Delete: Admins can edit or delete any tag.
-Users can edit/delete tags they created.
+• Admins can edit or delete any tag.

-• Renaming: Renamed tags automatically update across all OKRs.
+• Renamed tags are automatically updated across all linked objectives.

-• Deleting: Deleted tags are removed from all OKRs.
+• Deleted tags are removed from all objectives.

 Quick FAQs